Teenage Mutant Ninja Turtles in film: Teenage Mutant Ninja Turtles III (1993)

-The plot revolves around the "Sacred Sands of Time", a mystical scepter which transports the Turtles and April back in time to feudal Japan, where they become embroiled in a conflict between a daimyō and a group of rebellious villagers.
+The plot revolves around the "Sacred Sands of Time", a mystical scepter which transports the Turtles and April back in time to feudal Japan, where they become embroiled in a conflict between a daimyo and a group of rebellious villagers.
 Written and directed by Stuart Gillard, it was produced by Dawson, Chan, and Gray.
 It stars Koteas, Turco, Vivian Wu, Sab Shimono, and Stuart Wilson with the voices of Tochi, Rist, Feldman, and Tim Kelleher.
 Golden Harvest co-produced again, and the film was released theatrically in the United States on March 19, 1993, by New Line Cinema.

+Standalone film

 TMNT (2007)

 In the film, after having grown apart following the final defeat of their arch-enemy, the Shredder, the four Turtles — Leonardo, Raphael, Donatello, and Michelangelo (voiced respectively by James Arnold Taylor, Nolan North, Mitchell Whitfield, and Mikey Kelley) — are set to reunite and overcome their faults to save the world from evil ancient creatures.
 An animated film, it was written and directed by Kevin Munroe, and produced by Thomas K. Gray, Galen Walker, and Paul Wang.
 It features an ensemble voice cast including Chris Evans, Sarah Michelle Gellar, Mako, Kevin Smith, Patrick Stewart, and Ziyi Zhang, with narration by Laurence Fishburne.
 Produced by Imagi Animation Studios and distributed by Warner Bros.
 Pictures in the United States and The Weinstein Company internationally, it was the final Turtles film to be distributed by Warner Bros. due to the franchise being purchased by Viacom.
 The film was theatrically released in the United States on March 23, 2007.